timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

   the section on [upgrading PostgreSQL][upgrading-postgresql].

 - Check that you're running the same major version of TimescaleDB on both Managed Service for TimescaleDB and Timescale Cloud.
-To upgrade from TimescaleDB 1.x to 2.x, refer to the section on [upgrading TimescaleDB][upgrading-timescaledb].
+To upgrade your version, refer to the section on [upgrading TimescaleDB][upgrading-timescaledb].

-### Migrate schema pre-data
+## Migrate schema pre-data

-Migrate your PostgreSQL schema pre-data from Managed Service for TimescaleDB to Timescale Cloud.
+Migrate your pre-data from Managed Service for TimescaleDB to Timescale Cloud.
+This includes table and schema definitions, as well as information on sequences, owners, and settings.
+This doesn't include Timescale-specific schemas.

-#### Migrating schema pre-data
+### Migrating schema pre-data

 <procedure>

-1. Dump schema pre-data from Managed Service for TimescaleDB into a file.
+1. Dump schema pre-data from Managed Service for TimescaleDB into a .bak file.
    Exclude Timescale-specific schemas:

    ```bash